DiMNDev/TDD-myFirstUnitTest/README.md

 -.txt - The regularly expressed, human readable, steps or guidelines to produce the feature.
 The idea of the feature if you will.

 Example-10 Demonstrates the use of code coverage using the nyc package.
-By commenting out the second test inside Example-10 and running `"npm run coverage"` you can see this in action
+By commenting out the second test inside Example-10 and running `"npm run coverage"` you can see this in action.

 To run these tests via the command line you can run this line of code here: